 This memorial has been steeped in controversy (isn’t everything), because people were pissy about the location.
 They whined that it would “interrupt” the view between the Washington Monument and the Lincoln Memorial, and that space had historically been used for protests and demonstrations.
 Luckily Congress told those people to shove it, because WWII veterans were beginning to die before ever seeing a proper memorial erected in their honor.
 Construction for the memorial finally began in 2001, and opened to the public in 2004 – 17 years after the request for such a memorial was initially made in 1987 by WWII veteran Roger Durbin.

 Moving on, next was the Washington Monument.
 We used the Washington Monument for a photoshoot, which I’m guessing is probably the norm.
 Poor George Washington got the shaft in the monument department.
-Lincoln and Jefferson have grand mausoleum-type structures, and Roosevelt has his own damn island, yet our first president, founding father, and overall badass of the Civil War gets a giant pointy stick.
+Lincoln and Jefferson have grand mausoleum-type structures, and Roosevelt has his own freaking island, yet our first president, founding father, and overall puffy-haired badass of the Civil War gets a giant, pointy stick.
 I’m just sayin’.
+Fun note: it’s also the center of many conspiracy theories, mainly those involving the Masons.
+Note so fun note: it may have been built by slaves.

 Next up – the White House.
 My memories from my 8th grade trip are foggy, but one that really stands out is the White House.
 When I first visited D.C., Dubya was president and times were simpler (George Bush Jr. for non-Americans); therefore security wasn’t as hardcore as this time around.
 I remember our teacher pointing out snipers on the roof of the White House, but that was about it.
 You could walk up, touch, or lean against the black gate that surrounds the home of the president.
 This is not the case in 2018.
 There is now a good 50+ foot gap between the black gate and where visitors can stand, and standing in this gap are armed police officers, some with AR-15s.
 I’m assuming this has something to do with the crazies that have popped up within the last few years who tried to jump the gate to bum-rush the White House.